snikch/jquery.dirtyforms/README.md

 The following options are available to set via $.DirtyForms.OPTIONNAME = OPTIONVALUE

 debug: set to true to log messages to the firebug console (or alert if you don't have firebug)

 message: The dialog message to be sent

 title: The modal dialog title

 dirtyClass: The class applied to elements when they're considered dirty

 listeningClass: The class applied to elements that are having their inputs monitored for change

 helpers: An array for helper objects.
+See Helpers below

-See helpers below bindDialog and dialog: See Dialogs below
+bindDialog and dialog: See Dialogs below

 Public Methods
 ---------------------------------